Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Factors Affecting the Size of a Newfoundland Dog

-The primary factor determining a Newfie’s adult size is genetics.
+The primary factor determining an adult Newfoundland dog’s size is genetics.
 Their bloodlines primarily determine the small range within adult sizes of Newfoundlands.
 As with all species, there is a genetic variation among family lines and individuals.
 This is a result of the evolutionary adaptation necessary to survive and thrive.

 Of course, the other factor determining your Newfies eventual age is their gender.
 A male will be 20 to 30 pounds heavier and a couple of inches taller than a female.
-Several other immediate environmental factors may affect the size of a Newfoundland.
+Several other immediate environmental factors may affect a Newfoundland dog’s size.
 These can include nutritional status or the state of their health.
 Have they been malnourished or overfed?
 Have they been fed a good quality diet?
 Are they, or have they been ill as a pup?

 Ideal Diet for Maintaining a Healthy Weight